Amy Wadge: Songwriting

-In 2022 she co-wrote the UK's entry to the Eurovision Song Contest, "Space Man" by Sam Ryder.
+In 2022, she co-wrote the UK's entry to the Eurovision Song Contest, "Space Man" by Sam Ryder.

 Solo performer

 Having moved to Wales and graduated from the Royal Welsh College of Music and Drama, Wadge started performing at open mic sessions in Cardiff's Toucan Club and soon started developing a fanbase and gaining critical recognition.
 She was quickly spotted and received encouragement from some of the big players in the city, among them Manics/Catatonia/Super Furry Animals producer Greg Haver, who recorded her debut mini-album, The Famous Hour.
 This album "brought her more attention and acclaim".
 She played alongside Stereophonics, Embrace and Lenny Kravitz at the launch party for BBC 6 Music.

 In 2002, Wadge won "Best Female Solo Act" at the annual Welsh Music Awards, ahead of Charlotte Church.
 In 2003, she toured Australia with the Welsh Rugby Team during the Rugby World Cup with the song "Adre Nôl".
 Later that year, she retained her "Best Female Solo Act" at the Welsh Music Awards.

 2004 saw her release her first full album, WOJ (a play on her surname, which is often mispronounced), to critical acclaim.
 In June 2004, she performed at London's Royal Albert Hall on a bill that included Jeff Beck and Jan Hammer, charted by Billboard magazine as one of the world's top-grossing concerts of the summer.

 2006 saw the release of Wadge's second album, No Sudden Moves.
 The album includes a cover of the Manic Street Preachers single A Design for Life.
 2008 saw the release of her third album, Bump, which (according to her own sleeve notes) was recorded over two days when she was 8 months pregnant.
 It includes a cover of "Don't Leave Me This Way" (originally recorded by Harold Melvin & the Blue Notes, and later covered by The Communards).

 On Monday 2 November 2009, Wadge released her new single "Hold Me" with new record label, Choice Music.
 She also released a Welsh version of the track ("Dal Fi") which was a fundraiser for her daughter's Ysgol Feithrin (Welsh nursery school), with 20p from the sale of every Welsh language download being donated to Mudiad Meithrin, a Welsh language nursery organisation.

 In 2010 and 2011, Wadge and Pete Riley released a CD (Rivers Apart), as well as two live DVDs, and toured extensively together.

 Her single "USA?
 We'll Wait and See" was released in both English and Welsh.

-She occasionally presents shows on BBC Radio Wales.
-She presented Suck It and See, a programme about the harmonica on BBC Radio 4.